orcchg/Dagger2Clarify/README.md

 ### module_direct_inject

 Engine has inject ctor.
-Car has inject ctor and injectable field for Engine.
-Module is responsible for instantiation of Car.
+Car has non-trivial inject ctor and injectable field for Engine.
+Module is responsible for instantiation of Car and takes a parameter in ctor.
 Component implementation relies on Module when a Car instance is requested, so it doesn't inject an Engine instance by itself, like it does in **direct_inject**.
 This leads to NPE when accessing engine field in Car instance.

 Version in *_fixed* package eliminates NPE by passing an Engine instance into Module for provides-method, making Dagger aware of this dependency.
 Note, how DaggerCarComponent implementation has changed.